ymdatta/ASE_Spring24_Project/README.md

 - **Practical Problem-Solving Strategy:**
   - Yes you can.
   - Presenting a practical approach to problem-solving by prioritizing clustering and minimizing assumptions

+[^debt]: Lenarduzzi, V., Besker, T., Taibi, D., Martini, A., & Fontana, F. A. (2021).
+A systematic literature review on technical debt prioritization: Strategies, processes, factors, and tools.
+Journal of Systems and Software, 171, 110827.

+[^hard]: What I would say is that while coding is now easier, writing **good code** remains a challenge.

 [^se2]: Andrej Karpathy
  [Software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35),